GTPB/IBB21/pages/Introduction.md

 ### A simple script

-To run our very first script, we will take a couple of commands that are often used repetively in the command line and save them into a file so that we can use them later by typing **one single command**.
+To run our very first script, we will take a few commands that are often used in the command line and save them into a file so that we can using our script in **one single command**.

 Move to `Desktop/Scripting/exercise_1_Dir` and create a new file called `my_script.sh`.